 I never gave them a fair shot before, I admit.
 My brother was the comic book nerd, not me.
 A few years ago, my sons inherited some of his Spiderman comics.
 Recently, I picked one up and thought, ‘Spiderman’s my favorite, why haven’t I read this yet?’
 So I did.
 And it was so fun!
 But so short!
 Word bubbles, art, witty banter (love that Spidey attitude), and lots of ridiculous action.
 But it’s over pretty fast.
 Oh well.
 There’re definitely worse things than a quick story with cool pictures.

 Ms. Marvel is a reboot of sorts.
 The original Ms. Marvel, Carol Danvers, had a quite active existence in the Marvel universe.
-I did some research and here’s what stuck out to me about her—she started out in the Air Force, joined the C. I. A., was captured by the KGB, took a position at NASA, fell in love with Captain Marvel who made her a Kree-human hybrid, worked as a feminist writer for the Daily Bugle, fought lots of bad guys, was manipulated and seduced by a stalker named Marcus who impregnated her with a child who grew up into, uh, Marcus (?), lost her memories after Rogue accidentally absorbed too much of her power, was rescued by Spider-Woman, fixed by Professor X, confronted the Avengers for abandoning her, turned into an alcoholic, joined AA, got better, and eventually turned down Captain America’s offer of membership in the new Avengers team.
+I did some research and here’s what stuck out to me about her—she started out in the Air Force, joined the C. I. A., was captured by the KGB, took a position at NASA, fell in love with Captain Marvel who made her a Kree-human hybrid, worked as a feminist writer for the Daily Bugle, 52d97cc64c223_320773bfought lots of bad guys, was manipulated and seduced by a stalker named Marcus who impregnated her with a child who grew up into, uh, Marcus (?), lost her memories after Rogue accidentally absorbed too much of her power, was rescued by Spider-Woman, fixed by Professor X, confronted the Avengers for abandoning her, turned into an alcoholic, joined AA, got better, and eventually turned down Captain America’s offer of membership in the new Avengers team.

 The new Ms. Marvel is a second-generation Pakistani-American high school student.
 She’s a nerdy high school girl who never felt like she fit in.
 She experiences boy-drama, deals with pressure from her family, school, and faith leaders.
 Kamala is a fangirl.
 She runs a website called Freakingawesome.com.
-Her favorite word is definitely ‘awesome.’
+Her thz1a7fjtjfavorite word is definitely ‘awesome.’
 Oh, and her superhero schedule is quite full.

 School, Avengers, my regular bi-weekly dungeon group in Ancient Scrolls Online…it’s all great, but it’s what Abu would call a problem of plenty.
 And the thing about a problem of plenty is…it’s still a problem.